mink0/go-dashboard/README.md

 # go-dashboard

-Cross-platform single-page application prototype which could be compiled into a single binary using [Golang](https://go.dev/).
+Cross-platform single-page application prototype which could be compiled into a small single binary using [Go](https://go.dev/).
+This is a PoC showing how we can pack any complex assets (js, css, html) into a single binary to easily distribute it as a cross-platform solution.

+## Design

 The application consists of two parts: the front-end SPA with realtime data display written in VueJS and the back-end API web server written in Go.
-This approach allows you to minify and pack any complex assents into a single executable file which could.

 ## Requirements